csaravanan2607/Experiment-3/README.md

 # Experiment - 3
-## PRIME NUMBER OR NOT
+## Prime Number or Not

-# Aim : Write a python program to check the number is prime or not and inspect for failures.
+# Aim :
+Write a python program to check the number is prime or not and inspect for failures.

 # Algorithm :
 1. Start the program.